– this page as pdf –

 • Close the WinRAR application.

-It may take another restart, to convince the system that things actually changed, but this should be it.
+It may take another restart, to convince the system that things have actually changed, but this should do it.

 Other Problems

-Please mail to either mondrian@theusRus.de or the mailing list stats-rosuda-devel, or submit your issue at the
+Please mail to either mondrian@theusRus.de or the mailing list stats-rosuda-devel, or submit your issue to the

 Bugzilla based bug-tracker.